gerardroche/sublime-color-scheme-unit/README.md

 More documentation can be found in the [UnitTesting](https://github.com/randy3k/UnitTesting) documentation.

 You can also explore the [MonokaiFree](https://github.com/gerardroche/sublime-monokai-free) for example usage.

-## CONTRIBUTING

-Your issue reports and pull requests are always welcome.

 ## CHANGELOG